 Deborah is ‘bee’ in Hebrew.
 It also means ‘spirited or fiery woman’.
-When attacked, Deborah could sting like a bee.
+Deborah could sting like a bee.
 Barak means ‘lightning’ – perhaps an ironic pun on Barak’s reluctance to go to battle, and the terrible storm that God sent to help him.
 Sisera is not a Semitic name.
 He may have been one of the Sea Peoples, skilled in military matters and feared wherever they went.
 Jael means ‘wild gazelle’ or ‘wild goat’, a good name for a woman from a nomadic tribe.